What Goes into Leading a Low-Waste Lifestyle?

 Ecoposro made waves nationally as Goa’s first zero-waste store in 2018, started by Eldridge Lobo and Jonah Fernandes — who had both grown up in Goa — as an extension of a lifestyle they both already led.

 “We have tried our best to live a low-impact lifestyle ever since we can remember,” Jonah tells us.
-“From never littering, to helping with garbage collection, it was a journey that eventually led us to opening Ecoposro.
+“From never littering, to helping with garbage collection, it was a journey that eventually led us to open Ecoposro.
 ‘Posro’ means 'small shop' in Konkani; it’s our attempt at bringing amazing eco-friendly products to other eco-conscious people.”

 Today, Ecoposro has three branches in Goa — one in Aldona, Parra and Anjuna each.
 Think groceries, detergents, toiletries, cosmetics and self-care products — the works.
 The store also has wildly popular weekly markets — with 100% organic and fair-trade fruits and vegetables that taste as inviting as they look.
-With vendors and suppliers in and around Goa, Ecoposro has a non-negotiable list of criteria that needs to be met: the products need to be biodegradable, ethically-sourced and have a low carbon footprint.
+With vendors and suppliers in and around Goa, Ecoposro has a non-negotiable list of criteria that needs to be met: the products need to be biodegradable, ethically sourced and have a low carbon footprint.

 The store ensures that its processes and operations too are as eco-friendly as their products with a ‘planet first, business second’ policy.
 “This comes with passion, and with passion comes ingenuity,” Eldridge says.
 “If a certain product can bring in a lot of money, but it is not as sustainable as we would like it to be, we scrap the whole idea.
 Planet first, business second; this is how we ensure our operations remain eco-friendly.”

 They believe in sourcing their products locally, and from small-scale artisans.
 For instance, they would approach a local baker and ask him or her to supply their biscuits without plastic, as opposed to approaching a larger organisation.
-Not only would the local baker be amiable and more than willing to do so, in their experience, the products would also have less preservatives and likely be healthier.
+Not only would the local baker be amiable and more than willing to do so, but in their experience, the products would also have fewer preservatives and likely be healthier.

 Like many organisations, much of Ecoposro’s business has shifted online since the pandemic, with the launch of their website last year.
 When asked about some of their biggest takeaways and learnings from starting up and running the store, the duo says, “No matter how bad the global situation may seem, there are always people wanting to go the extra mile to help make a difference.”

-The growing number of people who adopting a low-waste and sustainable lifestyle in Goa, as well as spreading awareness around the subject, is indeed heartening to see; we are inclined to agree with the Ecoposro duo about people who are taking tangible steps towards creating a better world for future generations.
+The growing number of people who adopt a low-waste and sustainable lifestyle in Goa, as well as spreading awareness around the subject, is indeed heartening to see; we are inclined to agree with the Ecoposro duo about people who are taking tangible steps towards creating a better world for future generations.